pyOpenSci/pyopensci.github.io/_posts/2020-03-22-worldwide-rse-mentoring-network.md

 This brilliant insight only came to me after finding out the hard way that my other approaches were not so great, especially when I had to drill down on unexpected results and sniff out the source of bugs.
-It also mainly came to me by cross -ollinating with R people who learn to think that way almost by default (assuming they became R converts after the advent of the Tidyverse).
+It also mainly came to me by cross pollinating with R people who learn to think that way almost by default (assuming they became R converts after the advent of the Tidyverse).